wfay42/heroines/README.md

   * Shows any Bad Ends that happen based on set variables
   * Otherwise, resets all battle portraits and `<Character> Naga Level` variables, then recovers the whole party.

+# How to generate TF Common Events

+Pre-reqs
+* 5 New Common Events
+  * Battle
+  * Battle Eriko
+  * Battle Hazel
+  * Battle Maika
+  * Battle Lifecycle

+We then use createCommonEvents.py to update the 3 character-specific events.
+We need to update
+* State they are affected by that we later remove
+* Variable to increment and later reference in conditionals
+* Battle Portrait Filenames (actor IDs remain the same)
+* State when Variable hits 4+